Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 for some constants $C\geq 0$ and $0<\rho<1$ independent of $r$.
 We will call~(\ref{weakAnconahyperbolic'}) weak Ancona inequalities and~(\ref{strongAnconahyperbolic}) strong Ancona inequalities up to the spectral radius in what follows.

-For relatively hyperbolic groups, such inequalities are not expected to hold in general, for if $y$ is deep in a parabolic subgroup, there is no chance to guarantee that the random walk passes within a bounded distance of $y$.
+For relatively hyperbolic groups, such inequalities are not expected to hold in general, for if $y$ is deep in a parabolic subgroup, there is no reason that the random walk passes within a bounded distance of $y$.

-However, we can prove analogous inequalities if we restrict ourselves to so called transition points.
+However, we can prove analogous inequalities if we restrict ourselves to so-called transition points.
 Say a point $y$ on a geodesic $\alpha=[x,z]$ is an $(\epsilon,\eta)$-transition point of $\alpha$ if the length-$\eta$ interval of $\alpha$ around $y$ is not contained in the $\epsilon$-neighborhood of a single parabolic subgroup.
 We show that the inequalities~(\ref{weakAnconahyperbolic'}) hold whenever $y$ is an $(\epsilon,\eta)$-transition point on a geodesic connecting $x,z$.
 Similarly, we prove~(\ref{strongAnconahyperbolic}) holds whenever there exist $n$ distinct $(\epsilon,\eta)$-transition points $z_i\in [x,y]$, $z'_i\in [x',y']$ with $d(z_i,z'_i)<D$.
 In both cases the implied constants are independent of $r\leq R$.

 In fact, we prove a more general version of these inequalities, using Floyd functions.
 Fix a function $f(n)=\lambda^n$, $0<\lambda<1$.
 The Floyd distance viewed from $y\in \Gamma$, which we denote by $\delta^{f}_{y}(.,.)$ is the path metric on $\Gamma$ obtained from rescaling the Cayley graph by declaring the length of an edge $\tau$ to be $f((d(\tau,y))$.
 The connection with transition points on word geodesics in relatively hyperbolic groups is as follows: if $\Gamma$ is relatively hyperbolic, and $f$ a suitable exponentially decaying function, then for each $\epsilon,\eta,D>0$ there is a $\delta>0$ such that whenever $x,y,z\in \Gamma$ and $y$ is $D$ close to an $(\epsilon,\eta)$-transition point of $[x,z]$ we have $\delta^{f}_{y}(x,z)>\delta$.
-In hyperbolic groups, all points on a geodesic are transition points so this condition on the Floyd distance is equivalent to saying that $y$ is within a bounded distance of $[x,z]$.
+In hyperbolic groups, all points on a geodesic are transition points and this condition on the Floyd distance is equivalent to saying that $y$ is within a bounded distance of $[x,z]$.

 We say that a probability measure $\mu$ on a finitely generated group $\Gamma$ satisfies the weak Floyd-Ancona inequalities up to the spectral radius if for every $\delta>0$, and every $x,y,z\in \Gamma$ with $\delta^{f}_{y}(x,z)>\delta$ the inequality~(\ref{weakAnconahyperbolic'}) holds.
 We say that $\mu$ satisfies the strong Floyd-Ancona inequalities up to the spectral radius if the inequality~(\ref{strongAnconahyperbolic}) holds whenever there is a sequence of $n$ distinct points $z_1,...,z_n$ such that for every $i$, $\delta^{f}_{z_i}(x,y)>\delta$ and $\delta^{f}_{z_i}(x',y')>\delta$.
 In both cases, the implied constants are required to depend only on $\delta>0$ but not on $r\leq R$.
 Adapting the techniques of Gou\"ezel in \cite{Gouezel-local}, we prove the following.